KristinMenke/Pediatric-Ontogeny-Qualification/README.md

 **CYP2C8 enzyme ontogeny qualification**

-For the Qualification of the distribution and GFR elimination of compounds, the following probe substances were included:
+For the Qualification of the CYP2C8 mediated elimination elimination of compounds, the following probe substances were included:

 - Montelukast [[9](#reference)]
 - Paclitaxel [[10](#reference)]